 Clarification regarding assessment tasks can also be obtained by posting on Canvas discussion boards.
-Questions raised on discussion boards within 48 hours of the assessment due date/time might not be responded to by teaching staff.
+Questions raised on discussion boards will be reponded to during business hours.
+Please consider this if your assessment is due on the weekend.

 Staff will not respond to questions regarding assessment items raised by email.